Procedural Guidelines for Volunteering

 You will need to sign in at the office and obtain a visitor’s badge each time you volunteer.
 The visitor’s badge needs to be worn at all times while on campus.
 The procedure of having all visitors and volunteers sign in serves two functions.
 In the event of an emergency, the school office will know exactly how many people are on campus.
 A more important function is that by having visitors sign in at the office and issuing badges, the school staff is instantly able to identify a parent on campus who is authorized to be at school as opposed to an unauthorized visitor.

-In December 2014 and July 2015 the PA General Assembly made significant changes to the background check requirements for school district employees, contractors, and volunteers.
-Volunteers are now required to obtain the Child Abuse History Check (Act 151) and PA State Criminal Record Check (Act 34) every 60 months.
+Volunteers are required to obtain the Child Abuse History Check (Act 151) and PA State Criminal Record Check (Act 34) every 60 months.
 These clearances are free when obtained for volunteer purposes.
-The Federal (FBI) Criminal Background Check (Act 114) is also required if the volunteer has lived outside of Pennsylvania in the past ten years.
-If the volunteer has lived in PA for the past ten years, the volunteer affirmation is required in place of the FBI background check.
+The Hamburg Area School District also requires The Federal (FBI) Criminal Background Check (Act 114).
 The PDE-6004 (Act 26) arrest/conviction report and certification form is also required for volunteers.
 PLEASE NOTE: Clearances obtained for volunteer purposes are not able to be used for employment purposes.
 However, clearances obtained for employment may also be used for volunteering.

 In addition, due to December 2014 changes to the Child Protective Services Law, volunteers are now mandated reporters of suspected child abuse.
 Information about being a mandated reporter is included on the Parent Portal/Volunteering.